 The Orthdox Orlando Torah Center has regular classes as well as daily and Shabbat services.
 Serving the local communities and visitors at local Kosher rental communities.
 The community Eruv includes the sub-divisions of Sand Lake Hills, Orange Tree, Palm Lake area, parts of Hidden Springs, and Bay Park.
 Note: The Eruv does not include any hotels within its boundaries.
 Chabad serves the Orlando area with Chabad of Altamone Springs, Chabad of Downtown Orlando, Chabad-Lubavitch of Greater Orlando, Chabad of South Orlando, Chabad of North Orlando, and Chabad at UCF (University of Central Florida).
 There is also a Sephardic Synagogue theTraditional Congregation of Mount Dora.
 There are plenty of Conservative and Reform synagogues throughout the Orlando area as well.

-There are two resturants one dairy on Friday and meat the rest of the week (seperate areas), and a kosher pizza shop along with local take out and catering along with two Winn-Dixie supermarkets carrying kosher meats, cholov yisroel dairy products and challah.
+There are two resturants one dairy on Friday and meat the rest of the week (seperate areas), and a kosher pizza shop along with local take out and catering along with two Winn-Dixie supermarkets carrying kosher meats, cholov yisroel dairy products and challah (must have a certification).
 There's also plenty of shopping with supermarkets carrying many pre-packaged kosher foods.

 Orlando is very well situated when it comes to transportation.
 I-4, I-95, the Florida Turnpike, and many other major highways cater to the Orlando Resorts as well.
 Orlando International Airport as well as rail, and soon to be added high-speed rail to Miami make traveling a breeze.
 Only 1-1/2 hours away from Tampa on the West Coast of Florida which has it own airport as well.